What is Fatty Liver?

 With Cirrhosis

 If the cirrhosis is severe and results in liver failure, a liver transplant is required.
-This is a last option for conditions that have failed to be controlled by other means.
+This is the last option for conditions that have failed to be controlled by other means.

 If left untreated, fatty liver disease could progress to hepatitis and then to fibrosis when scar tissue becomes visible, and subsequently liver cirrhosis, where the liver is permanently scarred and hardened.
 Liver cancer and other liver-related illnesses might also develop.
 Thus, it is crucial to treat fatty liver disease at its early stages for better chances of retaining or restoring liver function.

-Dr Benjamin Yip highlights the importance of going for checkups.
-Fatty liver is fast becoming the most common liver disease as the prevalence of overweight and obesity rises.
-If you are found to have fatty liver, it is prudent to see a Gastroenterologist for assessment as this disease is "silent" in the early stages, and you may already have irreversible liver damage once you start having symptoms.
+Dr Benjamin Yip highlights the importance of scheduling routine check-ups as fatty liver is rapidly becoming the most common liver disease, driven by the increasing prevalence of overweight and obesity.
+If you have any of the the aforementioned symptoms and suspect it could be fatty liver, we recommend you schedule a consultation with a liver doctor in Singapore. for a comprehensive assessment.
+This is crucial because this disease is "silent" in the early stages, and you may already have irreversible liver damage once you start having symptoms.

 Summary